kitschpatrol/shared-config/readme.md

 - CSpell, markdownlint, ESLint, and Prettier all need to be hoisted via `public-hoist-pattern` to be accessible in `pnpm exec` scripts and to VSCode plugins.

-- Even basic file-only packages like `vscode-config` and `repo-config` seem to need to be hoisted via for their bin scripts to be accessible via `pnpm exec`
+- Even basic file-only packages like `repo-config` seem to need to be hoisted via for their bin scripts to be accessible via `pnpm exec`

 ## Dev notes